 The Advancement Team holds basic records for all Alumni including contact details, courses studied, date of birth, nationality and scholarships awarded, which are obtained from your student record when you leave the University.
 In addition, we also keep a record of communications with you and any other details you provide voluntarily such as employment details or fundraising causes you are interested in.

-The Directorate for Advancement will only hold special categories of personal data where you provide us with such data for a specific purpose and permit us to store that information.
+The Advancement Team will only hold special categories of personal data where you provide us with such data for a specific purpose and permit us to store that information.
 For example, information about a disability may be disclosed for the purposes of ensuring that access requirements are met when attending an event, with permission given to record those requirements for subsequent events.

 The data you give us whether online, by email, telephone or post may be made available as appropriate to our academic and administrative departments, recognised University of Stirling alumni clubs and associations.
 When doing this we will ensure that your wishes are respected and make sure the data processing is lawful.

-We will not disclose your data to third parties without your consent, except where they are acting as authorised agents for the University for the above purposes or where we are permitted or required to do so by GDPR.
+We will not disclose your data to third parties without your consent, except where they are acting as authorised agents for the University for the above purposes or where we are permitted or required to do so by UK GDPR.

 We use alumni and stakeholder data to carry out fundraising activities to support the University of Stirling and to improve the efficiency and effectiveness of our fundraising operation.
 In order to do so, the University may conduct research using publicly available data.
 This data is used to assess the capacity of a particular individual, or organisation, to donate to the charitable purposes of the institution.
 The University does not share data with third parties when carrying out this research, nor are any special categories of data involved.

 The Advancement Team continues to monitor developments in this area of data security and law, and will cease to use the above providers if their protections no longer meet the required standards.